 200-2000 per hour |

 Although traveling can be a taxing thing in Mumbai (thanks to traffic and the sheer size of the city), there are loads of options for commuting.
 If local trains feel way too invasive, you can take buses (did y’all know Mumbai has one of the largest bus networks in the country?).
 And if buses feel like they’re too slow, go for cabs or taxis.
-Or the cheapest, grab an auto.
-Though autos are cheaper, you’d have to be lucky for an auto driver to say yes’ when you ask for a ride.
-In short, they may save you a lot of money but their rejections will rob you of your self-esteem lol.
+Or, the cheapest, grab an auto.
+Though autos are cheaper, you’d have to be lucky for an auto driver to say yes when you ask for a ride.
+So start polishing your luck!

 Mode of Transport |